jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 ```
 8. Make a commit, then push.
 You can push this to `upstream/master` directly.
 It is *not* recommended that you push a version tag for this commit, *unless* you need this development version to be available from `pip`.
 (If you for some reason need to be publishing a development version as a package available from pip, then you may be better off having that user install `hnn-core` from source instead).

-## 10. Build and distribute Conda packages utilizing the new version
+## 10. Build and distribute Conda package utilizing the new version

 1. We're done....with Github and Pypi that is!
 Oh, you thought that was all?
 Nope.
-Now that our new version has been released on Pypi, we need to **use the new Pypi package to rebuild new Conda packages for the new version too**.
+Now that our new version has been released on Pypi, we need to **use the new Pypi package to rebuild a new Conda package for the new version too**.
 Do not fret however!
 This part may seem intimidating, but you don't need to do that many steps.
+    - Originally, we released two Conda packages: `hnn-core-all` (all dependencies, including MPI) and `hnn-core` (only the API).
+However, in the interest of not confusing users, we dropped the `hnn-core` Conda package, so now there is only a single one you need to build: `hnn-core-all`.
 2. Elsewhere on your hard drive, clone our repo here <https://github.com/jonescompneurolab/hnn-core-conda-packaging>.
 We will NOT be using your local copy of `hnn-core`'s source code for this, but instead be using the Pypi package directly.
 3. Read through the that repo's ["How to use this repo to build and upload the packages" section](https://github.com/jonescompneurolab/hnn-core-conda-packaging?tab=readme-ov-file#how-to-use-this-repo-to-build-and-upload-the-packages).
 You do *not* need to read the entire README.
 4. Follow the instructions until you are told to run `00-install-build-deps.sh` to install the conda building dependencies.
 Execute that script.
-5. Let's start with the more complex conda package. `cd` into `hnn-core-all/recipe`.
+5. `cd` into `hnn-core-all/recipe`.
 6. Open the file `meta.yaml` (aka `hnn-core-all/recipe/meta.yaml`).
 You need to do the following:
      1. Increment the `version` variable at the top to the latest version on Pypi.
      2. Go to <https://pypi.org/project/hnn-core/#files>, and click on `view details`.
      3. Copy the SHA256 Hash digest.
      4. Paste it into the value for `sha256` inside `meta.yaml`.
-7. If NEURON has released a new stable version (currently, newer than 8.2.7), then you also need to edit `hnn-core-all/recipe/build.sh`.
+7. If NEURON has released a new stable version that we support (currently, newer than 8.2.7), then you also need to edit `hnn-core-all/recipe/build.sh`.
 Open that file.
      1. Inside that file, identify the places where `NRN_WHL_URL` values are set to URLs that provide the NEURON wheel files.
      2. Go to <https://pypi.org/project/NEURON/#files>.
-     3. For the version of Python we support in our conda packages (currently 3.12 only), you must copy the *full URL link* of the relevant NEURON wheel file, and then replace its existing value in `build.sh`.
+     3. For the version of Python we support in our conda package (currently 3.12 only), you must copy the *full URL link* of the relevant NEURON wheel file, and then replace its existing value in `build.sh`.
 The easiest way to do this is right-click on the relevant `.whl` file link and click `Copy Link`.
 You will know you're on the right track when the URL is long and includes a complete hash of the file, for example like: <https://files.pythonhosted.org/packages/3e/69/5a8d498fd3096726768ab875b0e9a633cfdb68f976a6d520b6158b07ed7c/neuron-8.2.7-cp312-cp312-manylinux_2_17_x86_64.manylinux2014_x86_64.whl>.
      4. Yes this is super annoying, but it is required for reasons described in our Conda package building repo's README.
-8. Once you have updated `hnn-core-all/recipe/meta.yaml` and `hnn-core-all/recipe/build.sh`, do the same for the other conda package, `hnn-core`.
-You should be able to make the exact same changes in the same places to `hnn-core/recipe/meta.yaml` and `hnn-core/recipe/build.sh`.
-9. Before trying to build the packages, save your work, and make a commit on your own branch of the repo or something.
+8. Before trying to build the package, save your work to <https://github.com/jonescompneurolab/hnn-core-conda-packaging>.
-10. From here, you can continue where you left off from ["How to use this repo to build and upload the packages" section](https://github.com/jonescompneurolab/hnn-core-conda-packaging?tab=readme-ov-file#how-to-use-this-repo-to-build-and-upload-the-packages), which should be around step 5.
+9. From here, you can continue where you left off from ["How to use this repo to build and upload the packages" section](https://github.com/jonescompneurolab/hnn-core-conda-packaging?tab=readme-ov-file#how-to-use-this-repo-to-build-and-upload-the-packages), which should be around step 5.
 Details are in that repo.
-11. To summarize the rest of the instructions from that repo, assuming you have no problems, the rest of the workflow will look like this:
-      1. You `cd` into each Conda package's directory.
-      2. Execute `01-build-pkg.sh`, which takes a few minutes to build the package.
-      3. Assuming that succeeded, you test that you can install and run the package.
-As always, make sure you do this from somewhere that is NOT inside your main `hnn-core` code repository, otherwise Python will sometimes use your local code instead of the package you have installed in your environment.
-      4. Satisfied, you upload the package.
-      5. Repeat for the other package.
-12. Do something to celebrate, you're done!
+10. Do something to celebrate, you're done!